RayoMwas/alx-low_level_programming/0x0F-function_pointers/README.md

-This folder contains practice exercises for Function Pointers project
+This project contains practice files for function pointers